Chandra-Suryadevara/ComputeCanadaGuide/README.md

-# Compute Cluster and SLURM Setup Tutorials
+# Compute Canada Cluster Setup Tutorials

 This repository contains tutorials and guides on: